 This space has become a little ‘Zen corner’ to facilitate introspection, primarily for myself, but all kindred spirits who chance upon here are welcome to it.

-As part of my meditation practice, every now and then I post Zen quotes from my beloved masters, along with the iPhoneography of Clouds taken along my path.
-I also take the liberty to share my clumsy drawing of Cats, along with some wobbly endeavor to translate my favorite Chinese verses (mostly of the Tang/Song dynasties) into my flimsy English.
+As part of my meditation practice, every now and then I post Zen words from my beloved masters, along with the iPhoneography of clouds taken along my path.
+Occasionally I write something to share my own reflection too.
+I also take the liberty to share my clumsy drawing of cats, along with some wobbly endeavor to translate my favorite Chinese verses (mostly of the Tang/Song dynasties) into my flimsy English.

 Everything I put up here is purely out of love – simply I just love doing it.
 It has no purpose other than to assist myself in practice.
 Although I do hope it might also contribute a little love to the infinite void …